-(i) completed Transfer of Status forms GSO.2 SSD, on which the supervisor will suggest the names of two suitable assessors (normally academic staff working in the University of Oxford: only in exceptional circumstances will external assessors be appointed).
-The forms should be signed by you and your supervisor, and the GSO.2 should also be signed by your college Senior Tutor or equivalent, before they are submitted.
-These forms should be submitted to Dominique Attala by Friday of 2nd Week of the third term for full-time students and the sixth term for part-time students;

-(ii) a provisional thesis title and outline of the proposed research (up to 500 words, including a list of chapter headings, and some indication of the expected contribution to knowledge);

-(iii) the Transfer paper itself (up to 10,000 words excluding appendices).
+- (i) the completed Transfer of Status forms GSO.2 on which the supervisor will suggest the names of two suitable assessors (normally academic staff working in the University of Oxford: only in exceptional circumstances will external assessors be appointed).
+The form should be signed by you, your supervisor and your college Senior Tutor, or equivalent, before it is submitted.
+The form should be submitted by Friday of 2nd Week of the third term for full-time students and the sixth term for part-time students; - (ii) a provisional thesis title and outline of the proposed research (up to 500 words, including a list of chapter headings, and some indication of the expected contribution to knowledge); - (iii) the Transfer paper itself (up to 10,000 words excluding appendices).
 This word limit must be strictly adhered to and submissions over the limit cannot be accepted.